zmeyer44/frost-ts/README.md

 ## Sponsors

-Sponsorship at any level is appreciated and encouraged.
+Sponsorship at any level is greatly appreciated.
 Currently this work is supported by [OpenSats](https://opensats.org).

 ## Usage